 How long will I have to implement my Innovation Onramp pilot project?

 Pilot projects receiving Innovation Onramp grant funding should be completed in no more than 18 months from the time of contract execution.

 Innovation Onramp Intro Webinar

-Join SVCE and register for the Spring 2020 Webinar on Tuesday, April 14 at 11:00 a.m.
-PST to learn more about additional details on program approach, key areas of interest, evaluation criteria and the application and review process.
+The Spring 2020 Webinar provides additional details on program approach, key areas of interest, evaluation criteria and the application and review process.

-A recording of the webinar for the Fall 2019 application and the presentation slides can be found below.
-This webinar took place on October 9, 2019.
+A recording of the webinar for the Spring 2020 application and the presentation slides can be found below.
+This webinar took place on April 14, 2020.

 GridShift Hackathon – January 2020

 SVCE hosted the GridShift Hackathon along with Powerhouse.
 Held at Google Developer’s Launchpad in San Francisco, more than 100 ‘hackers’ built innovative solutions to enable the transformation to a cleaner, smarter, and more equitable electric grid.
 Winning Hackathon teams took home $16,000 in prizes.
 Their proposed solutions included an interface allowing automated scheduling for flexible electrical loads, a “Green Routes” app to locate EV charging stations that optimize for carbon, cost and convenience, and app-connected light bulb indicating electricity prices and planned local power-shut offs.